Skip to Content

 Santa sitting by a Christmas tree.

-Perhaps one of the sweetest parts of a Gettysburg Christmas is a visit to Santa’s Shanty in Lincoln Square.
+Perhaps one of the sweetest parts of Gettysburg at the holidays is a visit to Santa’s Shanty in Lincoln Square.
 Every year from Thanksgiving weekend until right before Christmas, Santa sets up shop in the heart of downtown ready to hear the wishes of every good little boy and girl (and some that are not so little, too).
 Even nicer: a visit with Saint Nick is free.

 Have fun at the Christmas Festival

 There are lots of fun things to do and plenty of special events throughout the holiday season, but the biggest is the annual Gettysburg Christmas Festival.
-The first weekend of December, all of downtown becomes one big celebration.
+The first weekend of December, all of downtown becomes one big celebration (December 6-8, 2024).

 Man carving ice block into a snowman with a crowd looking on.